 Includes specimens obtained from all body sites

-Sample collection (techniques, indications) and processing,
+Specimen collection (techniques, indications) and processing

 Specimen types-direct smears, liquid-based preparations, cell blocks, core biopsies, crush/squash preparations and touch imprints of core biopsies, gross specimen scrapes.